Python-PyQt/PyQt5-Docs/sip.rst

         the Python object that wraps the instance.

-.. py:class:: wrapper
+.. py:class:: PyQt5.sip.wrapper

     This is the type object of the default base type of all instances wrapped by SIP.

-.. py:class:: wrappertype
+.. py:class:: PyQt5.sip.wrappertype

     This is the type object of the metatype of the :py:class:`~PyQt5.sip.wrapper` type.